Villarley/Product/README.md

 ## 🌟 Key Features
 - **🗳️ DAO Governance:** Haibu is community-driven, meaning key decisions —such as feature implementations— are made through voting.
 Voting power is weighted based on user engagement and contribution levels.
-- **🏆 Gamified Engagement:** Users earn points by actively participating in the platform.
-As they accumulate points, they **level up**, gaining greater influence in governance decisions.
+- **🏆 Gamified Engagement:** Users earn $hai tokens by actively participating in the platform.
+As they accumulate tokens, they **level up**, gaining greater voice in governance decisions.
 - **💬 Familiar Social Interactions:** Post **"Hai"** (similar to tweets), like, comment, and share content while enjoying a decentralized and censorship-resistant experience.
 - **🔒 Blockchain-Powered Security:** Built on Celestia, Haibu ensures **data integrity, privacy, and protection against censorship**, unlike centralized platforms where data control is in the hands of corporations.